1. Choose Infra

 Notes:

-- To route the traffic to the above-created cluster to be able to connect to the cluster from the local machine/laptop using kubeconfig file.
+• To route the traffic to the above-created cluster to connect to the cluster from the local machine/laptop using kubeconfig file.

-- Update <VM_Private_IP> with VM Private IP, use below command on VM terminal to get private IP.
+• Update <VM_Private_IP> with VM Private IP, use the below command on the VM terminal to get private IP.

 ip a | grep "inet " | grep -v "127.0.0.1" | awk -F " " '{print $2}'|awk -F "/" '{print $1}'|head -n1